Juniper/contrail-analytics/specs/StatsTableRewrite.md

 # 6. Upgrade
 When upgrading, older data will not be any use once upgraded.
 We shall be providing a script to migrate older data to new format.
 # 7. Deprecations
-Range queries on U64 and Double tags will no longer be supported
+Range queries on U64 and Double tags will no longer be supported in the Where clause.
+Though this operations can still be done in the Filter clause.
 # 8. Dependencies
 None
 # 9. Testing